Supporting e-commerce expansion.

 Evolving its digital market strategy

-Wacom is still rolling out e-commerce sites worldwide and Adobe Commerce has the scalability and flexibility to meet all current and future use cases.
+Wacom is still rolling out e-commerce sites worldwide, and Adobe Commerce has the scalability and flexibility to meet all current and future use cases.
 Adobe Commerce has strong B2B capabilities, which will allow Wacom to better meet business needs.
 In addition to hardware, Wacom also sells software and subscriptions.
-Adobe Commerce can deliver licence keys directly to customers, making it unnecessary for Wacom to support and maintain separate licence key systems.
+Adobe Commerce can deliver license keys directly to customers, making it unnecessary for Wacom to support and maintain separate license key systems.

 “While Wacom has always had strong digital channels, Adobe Commerce is part of a new digital strategy to become more directly involved with our end-users and customers,” says Ganesan.
 “With support from Adobe and Merkle, we plan to continue investing in e-commerce and drive better value for our customers.”